 Vermouth, like amaro, was originally marketed for medicinal purposes.
 It then went on to became a celebrated aperitif, served on its own or with a twist of citrus.
 Eventually, vermouth found its permanent home at the world’s bar when it became associated with some of history’s most iconic cocktails.

-If you’ve ever had a Martini or a Manhattan, then you’ve tasted the herbal goodness of vermouth.
-A Martini uses dry vermouth, and a Manhattan is served with – you guessed it – the sweeter sister.
-The exact amount in each cocktail can vary from a few drops to a half-ounce, depending on the bartender and your taste.
+If you’ve ever had the aforementioned Martini or Manhattan, then you’ve tasted the herbal goodness of vermouth.
+Classically, a Martini uses dry vermouth, and a Manhattan is served with sweet vermouth.
+The exact amount in each cocktail can vary from a few drops to an ounce, depending on the bartender and your taste.

-You can indicate your preference for less vermouth-ness in a Martini by calling for “Dry” or “Extra Dry” – though some will argue that an Extra Dry Martini should contain no vermouth whatsoever (as Winston Churchill famously noted), but then you’re really just drinking chilled gin.
-Not that there’s anything wrong with that – it just isn’t a Martini.
+You can indicate your preference for less vermouth in a Martini by asking for it “dry” or even “extra dry,” though some will argue that an extra dry Martini should contain no vermouth at all (as Winston Churchill famously noted), at which point you’re really just drinking chilled gin.

-Power drinker bonus: When you come across a “Perfect Manhattan,” that doesn’t mean it’s the world’s best.
+Pro note: If you ever come across a “Perfect Martini” or “Perfect Manhattan,” that doesn’t mean it’s the world’s best.
 It just means that it contains both sweet and dry vermouth.
 In this version, the bartender might also ditch the customary bitters, but probably not.

-Other standard vermouthified cocktails include the Negroni, the Gibson, and the recently re-popularized Brooklyn.
-So the next question is: which vermouth to buy?
+Other standard cocktails that feature vermouth include the Negroni, the Gibson, and the recently re-popularized Brooklyn.
+Of course, good vermouth can also be drunk on its own, on the rocks, with a twist.
+So the next question is: Which vermouth should you buy?

-Not all vermouths are created equal.
-As with whiskey or gin, the quality of your vermouth makes a big difference.
-Sure, you’re often using just a small amount, but the flavors and aromas of vermouth stand out especially when there’s only one or two other ingredients in your glass.
+Like most spirits, not all vermouths are created equal.
+As with whiskey, tequila, or gin, the quality of your vermouth makes a big difference.
+For minimal-ingredient recipes especially, the flavors and aromas of vermouth stand out and can make or break your drink.